-In the model the Service class, already introduced in 4.2, represents such access services (see Figure 10).
+In the model the Service class, already introduced in 3.2, represents such access services (see Figure 10).
 This class can be explicitly linked to the Resources it gives access to through a collection of AccessibleResource-s.
+The class has concrete subclass SimDALService.
+This represents services providing access to the results of a limited set of Protocols through the SimDAL protocol.
+The CustomService is introduced so that users can also publish non-standard services.
 This part of the model is still rather summarily treated and may need to be updated depending on developments in the SimDAL specification.

-5 Serialisations
+4 Serialisations